pymc-labs/CausalPy/docs/source/design_notation.md

 ## Regression discontinuity designs

 The design notation for {term}`regression discontinuity designs<RDD>` are different from the others and take a bit of getting used to.
-We have two groups, but allocation to the groups are determined by a units' relation to a cutoff point `C` along a running variable.
+We have two groups, but allocation to the groups are determined by a units' relation to a cutoff point `C` along a {term}`running variable`.
 Also, $O_1$ now represents the value of the running variable, and $O_2$ represents the outcome variable.
 See p169 of {cite:t}`reichardt2019quasi`.
 This will make more sense if you consider the design notation alongside one of the example notebooks.

 |     |    |   |    |
 |-----|----|---|----|